arfashaha/Custom-Pointcept/README.md

 ## Modifications from the Original Repository

 - Here we use the existing Pointcept repository and add placement for custom dataset.
 For using the custom dataset, we just need to convert the dataset into scannet format using convert_to_scannet.py.
 We also need to generate the hdf5 file first by using https://github.com/msorour/MiniMarket_dataset_processing, so it's raw PCD --> hdf5 --> scannet format.
 - Since the outcome of the model training will be predictions in form of npy file, so we need to visualize it manually using the visualize_results.py or batch_visualize_results.py
+- When training, you need to use the dataset as it is.
+But when testing in real world PCD test set, you need to rename the val_test into val, and val into val_train, both in val folder and tasks/scenes/ folder.
+Otherwise you need to edit the dataset split within the configuration

 ## Start of Original Repository Guideline (updated 23-07-2025)